-While not as ridiculously large as the viewfinder on the Pentax Spotmeter V, it is large.
+While not as ridiculously large as the viewfinder on the Pentax Spotmeter V, the viewfinder on the Minolta Spotmeter F is large.

 The F-stop or EV reading is displayed on an LCD at the bottom of the viewfinder.
 Unlike the Pentax Digital Spotmeter, the LCD does not block a huge chunk of your view.

 There is no backlight on the LCD.
 The illumination button on the meter lights up the exposure reading seen in the viewfinder.
-For landscape photography, this could be inconvenient when setting up a shot in low light.
+For landscape photography, this could be inconvenient as the digital screen will be hard to see when setting up a shot in low light.

 Auto?
 Like Focus?

 The spotmeter is not an auto meter.
 You need to understand the implications of the lack of this feature.
 A flash trigger needs to trigger the spotmeter via the PC sync port.

 You will need to run a PC sync cable that runs from your camera trigger to the Spotmeter F. The other option is to attach a wireless trigger to the Spotmeter F.